sktime/sktime/docs/source/installation.rst

 that contains the all of the latest and current updates.

 .. note::
-    For an full editible developer setup, please read the section below.
+    For an full editible developer setup, please read the section "Full developer setup for contributors and extension developers" below.

 To install the latest version of ``sktime`` directly from the repository, you can use the ``pip`` package manager to install directly from the GitHub repository: